 Sally Field has worked in the entertainment industry for over 50 years, starring in films such as Mrs Doubtfire and Forrest Gump.
 Receiving two Academy Awards, three Emmy Awards and two Golden Globe Awards over her career, she has only appeared in two theatre productions.
 In 2002, she performed in The Goat, or Who Is Sylvia and The Glass Menagerie in 2017.

-Debuting on stage in the same production as Sally Field, Bill Pullman is best known for appearing in films such as Sleepless in Seattle and Independence Day.
+Bill Pullman is best known for appearing in films such as Sleepless in Seattle and Independence Day.
 He starred in Oleanna on Broadway in 2009, but more recently has played roles in Torchwood for the BBC and Detective Harry Ambrose in The Sinner.

 Best known as the Doctor’s assistant in Doctor Who from 2012 to 2017, Jenna Coleman has enjoyed a glowing career in recent years.
 She appeared in Me Before You and in 2016, Coleman played the monarch’s role in Victoria, an ITV production that dramatised the life of the longest-serving monarch.